rvernick/fast-friends/frontend/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+E2E testing worked for Android build using the on-success hook implementation.
+Need to fix for iOS still.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: